IDR and PSLF Program Account Adjustment

 A complete list of the improvements can be found in the fact sheet.
 The regulations will be published in the coming days and will go into effect on July 1, 2023.

-Borrowers could have the option to have other periods of deferment and forbearance potentially counted toward PSLF if they make payments equivalent to what they would have owed at the time.
-This includes getting credit for periods during which the borrower would have had a $0 payment.
-The Department of Education has also formalized the reconsideration process for debtors to have their applications reviewed again if there are errors made in the review.
+Borrowers may also be able to count additional periods of deferment and forbearance toward PSLF if they make payments equal to what they would have owed at the time.
+This includes receiving credit for periods when their required payment would have been $0.
+The Department of Education has also formalized a reconsideration process that allows borrowers to request a review if errors occur during the application review process.